There are three things extremely hard: steel, a diamond, and to know one’s self.Benjamin Franklin

 This is a longish article.
 If your humble servant was a lazy man I would simply state stand-alone conclusions as have so many with half-baked knowledge of handplanes, and leave it up to Beloved Customer to figure out the why of things on your own, but that would be boorish behavior.

-Even if you already know everything there is know about the chipbreaker, you may still find a new crunchy tidbit or two if you look.
+Even if you already know everything there is know about the chipbreaker, you may still find a new crunchy, scrumptious tidbit or two in this mess of scribbling if you look.

 Factors Critical to Controlling Tearout

 The sole purpose of the chipbreaker is to control, and whenever possible, completely prevent the unsightly and wasteful tearout that often occurs when using a handplane to surface wood.
 We will examine the causes of and some solutions to tearout below, but let’s begin this discussion by examining factors critical to controlling/eliminating tearout that actually take precedence over the chipbreaker.
 Your efforts to control tearout should always begin with these factors.
 But first allow me to share a story.

 Back in the mists of time when dinosaurs roamed the earth and your humble servant was but a slender young man with much more hair on his head and far less dignity under his belt, I liked to think I had a sound understanding of both steel and wooden Western-style planes, but I knew little of Japanese planes.
 Later I was blessed with the opportunity to learn about the Japanese handplane in Japan from master craftsmen.

 As is the case with excellent craftsmen of all ages, these gentlemen talked very little but assigned me what seemed at the time to be daunting work assignments.